andrewbaxter/spaghettinuum/readme/guide_identities.md

   This will list the card identites, their ids, and the PC/SC id (like `0006:12341234`) used for command line arguments and configs.

+### Troubleshooting

+- Make sure your Yubikey isn't plugged into the USB 2 socket upside down

 ## Referring to identities in configs and the command line

 When running publishing commands or running servers that self-publish you need to refer to an identity not by its normal id but by the type and path or PC/SC ID.
 The command documentation also explains this, but to prepare you for when you encounter it: